-\textbf{\textit{Coherent cancellation in a symmetric point}}.
-For a symmetric point $\Gamma_L=\Gamma_R$ and $\mu_L=\mu_R$, we find $F^{\eta\eta'}=F^{\eta\eta'}_{LL}+F^{\eta\eta'}_{RR}-F^{\eta\eta'}_{LR}-F^{\eta\eta'}_{RL}=0$ so that the narrow peak at the resonant frequency in the noise spectrum disappears.
-This cancellation effect is shown in Fig.~\ref{fig:NoiseS_bias0_cancellationeffect_FIG}: as $\Gamma_R/\Gamma_L$ approaches unity, the narrow peak becomes weaker and finally disappears.
-We emphasize that (i) this cancellation only occurs in certain type of diagram, i.e. type-(d), which results in the narrow peak; (ii) electron vibration coupling always exists even for the symmetric point, e.g. the influence of the electron Green's function.
+For a symmetric point where $\Gamma_L=\Gamma_R$ and $\mu_L-\epsilon_d=-\mu_R+\epsilon_d$, we find that $F^{\eta\eta'}=F^{\eta\eta'}_{LL}+F^{\eta\eta'}_{RR}-F^{\eta\eta'}_{LR}-F^{\eta\eta'}_{RL}=0$, leading to the disappearance of the narrow peak at the resonant frequency in the noise spectrum.
+This cancellation effect is illustrated in Fig.~\ref{fig:NoiseS_bias0_cancellationeffect_FIG}; as $\Gamma_R/\Gamma_L$ approaches unity, the narrow peak becomes weaker and eventually vanishes.
+It should be emphasized that (i) this cancellation occurs only in a specific type of diagram, namely type-(d), which is responsible for the narrow peak; (ii) electron-vibration coupling persists even at the symmetric point, for example, through the influence on the electron Green's function.